 Please join us in ensuring that America's Wilderness remains full of mystery, adventure, and biological wealth.

 “It is painfully clear to me…that a private, citizen’s organization is necessary if the spirit and letter of this landmark law [the Wilderness Act] is to be observed… I wholeheartedly offer my name and energy to your splendid efforts.” —Former Secretary of the Interior, Stewart Udall, upon joining the Wilderness Watch board of directors

 Order Monte Dolack's Wilderness Act 50th Anniversary Poster:

-Wilderness Watch is handling the production and distribution of the posters on behalf of the national Wilderness50 planning team.
-Posters are $25 each.
-Limited-edition signed posters are $75 each.
+Wilderness Watch is selling the posters for $25 (limited-edition signed posters are $75.
 Shipping is $5 for the first poster, $1 for each additional poster.
-Order online or by contacting Jeff Smith: 406.542.2048 x1 or firstname.lastname@example.org.
-A limited number of posters are available at a wholesale price, with a minimum order of 25 posters.
-Info: email@example.com.
+Order online or by contacting Jeff Smith: 406.542.2048 x1 or email@example.com.
+For wholesale ordering information, please contact firstname.lastname@example.org.

 Fifty years ago today, on September 3, 1964, President Lyndon Johnson signed the Wilderness Act into law at a Rose Garden signing ceremony.
 This landmark law established the National Wilderness Preservation System, initially 54 Forest Service-administered areas that totaled 9.1 million acres.
 The Wilderness Act also provided, for the first time ever, protections for Wildernesses in the federal statutes, with the goal that wilderness designation would be permanent protection.
 The law, thanks to Howard Zahniser (the author of the Act), lyrically provided the legal definition of Wilderness, in part as “an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.”
 Read more...